 - The finish feels dated compared to similar properties on the market.

 If improving or replacing flooring removes doubt and helps buyers focus on the property, it is usually worth doing.
 If the flooring is already neutral, functional and unobtrusive, further changes are unlikely to improve staging results.
 Effective property staging is not about perfect floors.
-It is about floors that disappear into the background and allow buyers to see the value of the home itself.
+It is about floors that recede into the background, allowing buyers to see the home’s value.